notesbytom/notesbytom/linux/linux_keyring.md

 # Linux Keyrings

+## Reboot Persistence

+It looks like these are Not persistently stored on disk to survive a reboot.
+Examples of keys/secrets which don't need to survive reboot include Kerberos tickets.
+Example of secrets that require persistence: Machine or User PKI Certificates (SSL/TLS Private Keys).

 ## Documentation

 * [The Linux Kernel Key Retention Service and why you should use it in your next application][1] (Cloudflare)